oscar-system/GenericCharacterTables.jl/docs/src/classes.md

 ## Iteration

-To get a specify conjugacy class type one can also use the indexing features implemented for the tables.
+To get a specific conjugacy class type one can also use the indexing features implemented for the tables.
 The conjugacy class type itself implements the interation interface in the same way character types do.